Persistent Multiscale Density-based Clustering: Discussion

 The pruning thresholds represent a cluster's size when pruning is viewed as a smoothing operation on the modelled density profile.
 Fundamentally, the choice between pruning by the number of observations or their density persistence determines whether one counts feature space without observations towards a cluster's size.
 We see a parallel to using $k$-nearest neighbour networks or $\e$-neighbour networks as manifold models in dimensionality reduction~\citep{belkin2003laplacianeigenmaps}.
 Future work could compare these alternative pruning strategies and formulate guidelines for their use.

 \paragraph*{Usability study} While we demonstrated PLSCAN's performance on several real-world datasets, a comparative usability study with clustering practitioners remains future work.
 Such a study is needed to compare the utility, usability, and generalisability of human--computer interfaces~\citep{crisan2018eval}.
 Specifically, it could determine whether analysing data with PLSCAN's cluster layers simplifies pattern discovery compared to other clustering algorithms and data exploration workflows.
-Our results in Section~\ref{sec:demo:sensitivity} support only more limited claims, indicating the best-scoring top-5 layer outperformed the most persistent layer on average.